influxdata/flux/docs/Overview.md

 operations, i.e. data extraction from sources, and transformations ---outputs to sinks are transformations with a side effect.
 The results of the query are obtained from the side effects of data manipulation.
 A query can be represented in various languages.
-The engine is equipped with one executors per language.
+The engine is equipped with one executor per language.
 An executor can translate a representation of a query in some language into another target language and delegate the execution to the executor for the target language.
 The translation process is carried out by compilers.